EXCERPTS

 I had a camera, not a cure.

-That night a quarter moon hung over Port-au-Prince as darkness covered the city.
-We left Rosa in that hospital and drove back to the hotel.
+That night, a quarter moon hung in the sky as darkness covered the city.
+We left Rosa behind in that hellhole hospital and drove back to the hotel.

 I wanted to believe him.